infokiller/web-search-navigator/README.md

 We use a coding style based on [Google's](https://google.github.io/styleguide/jsguide.html) that is enforced with [eslint](https://eslint.org/).
 Please try to write your code in a similar style, and run eslint before sending a pull request.

+### Commit messages

+Starting from 2020-07-19, this project uses [Conventional Commits](https://www.conventionalcommits.org/).
+Please write all you commit messages in this style.

 ### Building for development

 We use [yarn](https://yarnpkg.com/) package manager for dependency management and [gulp](https://gulpjs.com/) for building.